'DURHAM' by Thomas Moule c.1840s

 The Moule county maps were unusual for the period in that they were highly decorative.
 The scientific rationality of the late 18th & early 19th century had seen a move away from the flamboyance of earlier map making, emphasizing instead, a greater desire for accuracy and detail.
 Thomas Moule, like many of his contemporaries, however, was drawn to a more simplistic, pre-industrial age.
 This was clearly reflected in his maps with their neo-Gothic borders, heraldic shields and views of ancient buildings; ironically, the Moule maps issued later in the 1840s were amongst the first to show the newly constructed railways.

 - This is an original steel engraving with later hand colour.

-- The map is in very good condition.
-The bottom margin is close, as originally issued, but still mountable; the other margins are fine.
+- The map is in very good condition with decent margins.
 Click on image for a better view.

 - The item comes displayed in a ready to frame museum quality mount.

 - Click on 'Delivery Policy' for postage costs.

 - Guaranteed to be over 160 years old.